 My First Classroom Setup!

-When I was offered my first classroom teaching job I was elated.
-It was all a bit of a blur.
-It was three days before school began in 2007.
-I was given a First Grade class, and my new classroom was a disused preschool room.
+When I was offered my first classroom teaching job I was elated, but it was all a bit of a blur.
+It was three days before school began, I was given a first-grade class, and my new classroom was an old preschool room.
 It was a huge, play-based learning space with a kitchen and bathroom, but nothing else.